-California - Cambridge College is approved by the Bureau for Private Post-Secondary and Vocational Education to offer the following programs in the state of California: B.A. in Multidisciplinary Studies, B.S. in Management Studies; M.Ed. in Education, Early Childhood Teacher, Elementary Teacher, School Administrator, School Guidance Counselor, Teacher of Students with Moderate Disabilities, School Nurse Education; Master of Management; C.A.G.S. in Educational Leadership.
+California - Cambridge College is approved by the Bureau for Private Post-Secondary and Vocational Education to offer the following programs in the state of California: bachelor's degrees in Multidisciplinary Studies, Psychology, and Management Studies; M.Ed. in Education, Early Childhood Teacher, Elementary Teacher, School Administrator, School Guidance Counselor, Teacher of Students with Moderate Disabilities, School Nurse Education; Master of Management; C.A.G.S. in Educational Leadership.